 Limitations of CNC Lathes and Turning Machines

-- Symmetrical Nature: CNC lathes in general can only create symmetrical components due to the way they shape materials.
+- Symmetrical Nature: Generally, CNC lathes can only create symmetrical components due to the way they shape materials.
 Therefore, these machines fail when custom, asymmetrical shapes are required.

 Cost of CNC Lathes and Turning Machines

-The initial machine price of CNC lathes starts at around $15,000 and keeps going up depending on machine specs.
+The initial price of CNC lathes starts at around $15,000 and rises depending on machine specs.
 The hourly rate for a CNC lathe starts at around $40 per hour.

 CNC Laser Cutting Machine

-CNC laser cutters utilize light rays for cutting sheets of any material.
-A CNC laser cutter machine is one of the most accurate cutting processes out there, with a precision higher than even plasma cutting.
-CNC laser cutters are not limited to conductive materials as they can cut any material type.
+CNC laser cutters use a highly focused laser beam to cut sheets of any material.
+A CNC laser cutter machine produces cuts with even greater precision than plasma cutting.
+CNC laser cutters are not limited to conductive materials, as solid-state lasers can cut any material.

 Applications of CNC Laser Cutters